IMS-TEAM-1/logbook/Filip logbook/Logbook.md

 <h3>Monday  25 April</h3>

 I did not work today on the project but I went to the lecture.
 I attended the sprint plan and we decided to finish the connection between the different parts and to send a hello-world from app -> cloud -> mower.
 It will be tested on thursday on our demo.
 Some views need to be correctly integrated, we are missing for example the controller (its 90% finished) and the map.
 Will need to talk to Ivin and Killian to sort this.

+<h3>Tuesday 26 April</h3>

+I attended the standup, but had to work on other courses.
+The api went up today, so I did some testing towards it Postman and it worked great.

+<h3>Wednesday 27 April</h3>

+I attended the standup today as well, but I still had to work on other courses today.
+Will catchup on Friday / the weekend.

+<h3>Thursday 28 April</h3>